dannystaple/dannystaple.github.io/_posts/2009-03-01-the-gay-issue.md

 # Is the nature of being/feeling gay still an important part of the debate?

 A really important question here has been whether it is a learned behaviour, or a natural thing.
-The very progressive will say, why does it matter - people should be allowed to chose or be their sexuality and be accepted for it.
-The very conservative will also say, why does it matter, it is still wrong.
+The progressive will say, why does it matter - people should be allowed to chose or be their sexuality and be accepted for it.
+The conservative will also say, why does it matter, it is still wrong.

 Perhaps it is time not to focus on this distinction, but it currently exists all the same.
 Do you think it should be important in this issue, or do you think that it being a choice or nature are besides the point?
 Your answer should be regardless of this coming from the liberal or conservative view.